 Understanding customer sentiment is critical for any business looking to improve its products and services.
 But what if you could go beyond traditional surveys and actually listen in on real customer conversations?

 This is where conversational analytics comes in.
 Conversational analytics is the process of analyzing natural language conversations between customers and businesses to gain insights into customer sentiment, opinion, and preferences.
-It helps businesses understand their customers better and improve their products accordingly.
+It helps businesses understand their customers better and improve their marketing campaigns and products accordingly.

 It is used by companies across all industries - from ecommerce websites to media platforms, from software companies to F&B brands.
 And as a business owner using machine learning to optimize your business, it's important for you to understand how to derive insights from conversational analytics.

-In this article, we will explore how to analyze and draw insights from conversational analytics to help you better understand your customers.
+In this article, we will explore how to both analyze conversational data and draw insights from conversational analytics to help you better understand your customers.